adjust/web_sdk/README.md

 <a id="log-output">**logOutput**</a> `string`

 It's possible to define html container where you want to see your logs.
 This is useful when testing on mobile devices and when you want to see logs directly on the screen (recommended only for testing)

+<a id="namespace">**namespace**</a> `string`

+A custom namespace for SDK data storage.
+If there are multiple applications on the same domain to allow SDK distinguish storages and don't mix the data up each application should use it's own namespace.

+Please note it's possible to set custom namespace for existing storage with default name, all data will be preserved and moved to the custom namespace.
+Once custom namespace is set it's not possible to rename it without data loss.

 ## <a id="event-tracking">Event tracking</a>